-For Pet Primary and Pet Value Cover, there is no upper age limit to purchase a policy.
-For Indoor Cat and Pet Luxury Cover, you must commence the policy before your pet is 9 years of age.
+For Pet Primary Cover, there is no upper age limit to purchase a policy.
+For Indoor Cat, Pet Value Cover and Pet Luxury Cover, you must commence the policy before your pet is 9 years of age.
 Note that the benefit percentage will vary based on the age of your pet.

 Once your pet is accepted and as long as you continue to renew your Pet Insurance policy, your pet will be covered for life.
 Please note that certain Kogan Pet Insurance plans are designed to stepdown to a lower benefit percentage on the first renewal after your pet turns 8, and you can find more details about this in our Product Disclosure Statement.

 That depends on the type of policy you take out.
 Your Benefit Percentage will be on your Certificate of Insurance.

 For example, if you take out a policy with an 80% Benefit Percentage, we will reimburse up to 80% of the eligible vet expenses (excess deductions, claim limits and conditions apply).